 The Top 4 Financial Planning and Analysis Podcasts

 FP&A analysts are essential in the CFO’s office.
 These business strategists advise senior management and business executives on the most effective ways to utilize financial resources to increase profitability.
-An FP&A analyst also proactively identifies operational and financial risks by carefully analyzing a business’s finances and carrying out scenario analysis.
+FP&A analysts also proactively identify operational and financial risks by carefully analyzing a business’s finances and carrying out scenario analysis.
 FP&A skills required in corporate roles are constantly adapting.

-These podcasts hone in on this previously untapped team within the CFO’s Office.
+These podcasts hone in on this team within the CFO’s Office.

 1. FP&A Today

-It is fair to say FP&A Today has taken off with a bang.
-The top show for FP&A has surpassed 50,000 downloads in its first 32 episodes, providing a front row seat into previously secret FP&A processes.
-The frank and often funny interviews encompass financial planning and analysis leaders at companies such as Walmart, Cotopaxi, Netflix, and The Economist about their opportunities, challenges and career advice.
-But the show is also never afraid to get out of its comfort zone with some powerful episodes.
-FP&A Today has interviewed FP&A professionals about burnout and mental health around budgeting and forecasting, Gen Z FP&A interns increasingly furious at boomer manual work, and panel discussions about improving FP&A storytelling .
-Some of the reviews for the show include the following: “Great real world insights and CPE credit at the same time is one of the many great reasons to listen to FP&A Today” and “What I love most about this show is its reach – I can listen to people all over the world to better understand their finance experience, and almost always end up with a takeaway that can improve my work.
-Love what you guys have built in such a short time” says Chris Reilly a world-leading financial modeler.
+Some of the reviews for the show include the following: “Great real-world insights and CPE credit at the same time is one of the many great reasons to listen to FP&A Today” and “What I love most about this show is its reach – I can listen to people all over the world to better understand their finance experience, and almost always end up with a takeaway that can improve my work” says Chris Reilly, a world-leading financial modeler.

 Hosted by Paul Barnhurst, known to his tens of thousands of LinkedIn followers as the FP&A Guy, the show is produced by leading FP&A solution, Datarails.
-Bonus: The Show provides CPE Credit per episode by answering a few simple questions on the content just listened to over at the Earmark app.
+Bonus: The Show provides CPE Credit per episode by answering a few simple questions on the content over at the Earmark app.

 2. Finance Master